nativerez/bhr-design-decision-logger/README.md

 File names are properly formatted (spaces converted to dashes) and document IDs are automatically captured URLs are automatically validated and formatted to ensure proper links in the markdown output

+7. Visual Decision Log:

+Automatically creates a "Design Decisions" page in your Figma file when the first decision is logged Displays all decisions in a table format directly in the Figma canvas Table includes columns for: Title, Status, Details, Rationale, Author, Date, and Tags Decisions are automatically sorted by date (newest first) Visual log updates automatically when decisions are created, edited, or deleted Provides a permanent visual record of decisions within the design file itself

 ## Development

 This plugin is built using: